kieranj/insight_rails/README.md

 /help/browse

-This will pull through the issue_categories you setup in Fat Free.
+This will pull through the issue_categories you setup in FatFree.

 ## Style